-The existing surveys have several limitations.
-Firstly, their proposed dataset has either overexposure \textit{or} underexposure for single images.
-This assumption contradicts images from the real world, which frequently contain both overexposure \textit{and} underexposure.
-Secondly, their proposed dataset contains few videos, and even these videos are filmed in fixed shooting positions.
-This oversimplification is also inconsistent with real-world videos that are often captured in motion.
-In addition, these studies emphasize low-level perceptual quality and high-level vision tasks while neglecting system-level application, which is essential when LLIE approaches are implemented in real-world products.
+\begin{itemize} \item Their proposed dataset has either overexposure \textit{or} underexposure for single images.
+This assumption contradicts images from the real world, which frequently contain both overexposure \textit{and} underexposure. \item Their proposed dataset contains few videos, and even these videos are filmed in fixed shooting positions.
+This oversimplification is also inconsistent with real-world videos that are often captured in motion. \item These studies emphasize low-level perceptual quality and high-level vision tasks while neglecting system-level application, which is essential when LLIE approaches are implemented in real-world products. \end{itemize}

-This paper makes the following contributions to the existing LLIE surveys:
+This paper makes the following contributions to existing LLIE surveys:

 \begin{itemize} \item We present the most recent comprehensive survey on low-light image and video enhancement.
 In particular, we conducted an extensive qualitative and quantitative comparison with various full-reference and non-reference evaluation metrics and made a modularized discussion focusing on structures and strategies.
 Based on these analysis, we identity the emerging system-level applications, point out the open challenges and suggest directions for future works. \item We introduce two image datasets named SICE\_Grad and SICE\_Mix.
 They are the first datasets that include both overexposure and underexposure in single images.
 This preliminary effort highlights the LLIE community's unresolved mixed over- and underexposure challenge. \item We propose Night Wenzhou, a large-scale high-resolution video dataset.
 Night Wenzhou is captured during fast motions and contains diverse illuminations, various landscapes, and miscellaneous degradation.
 It will facilitate the application of LLIE methods to real-world challenges like autonomous driving and UAV. \end{itemize}